We'd like to stay in touch!

 In 2013, funded by an Arts Council initiative, grants for the arts, Norden Farm commissioned an outdoor living sculpture by artist, Trevor Leat.
 His willow work, 'Family Circle' worked to the brief to 'delight and surprise' This uplifting work celebrates the power of the arts to bring people together and their capacity for joy.
 As the planted willow grows over the years the figures will look more and more as if they are growing out of the ground itself.
 As part of this commission, Trevor delivered workshops for local people and schools, sharing his will weaving skills and hopefully inspiring more public art as a response.

-A History of Norden Farm Centre for the Arts
+A History Of Norden Farm Centre For The Arts

 Norden Farm is built on the site of an old Dairy Farm.
 The site includes two original, listed buildings; a Georgian Farmhouse and 18th Century Long Barn.